microsoft/TypeScript-wiki/Breaking-Changes.md

 For full list of breaking changes see the [breaking change issues](https://github.com/Microsoft/TypeScript/issues?q=is%3Aissue+milestone%3A%22TypeScript+2.3%22+label%3A%22Breaking+Change%22+is%3Aclosed).

-## Contravariance in callback parameters
+## Covariance in callback parameters

-Typescript's checking of callback parameters is now contravariant.
+Typescript's checking of callback parameters is now covariant.
 Previously it was bivariant, which sometimes lets incorrect types through.
 Basically, this means that callback parameters and classes that contain callbacks are checked more carefully, so Typescript will